-The Annual Assessment is used as a record of your progress - for example, your identification of an advisor - and your achievements, such as the completion of research papers.
-It may be used as a reference in decisions about opportunities such as fellowship nominations.
+The annual assessment may be used as a reference in decisions about opportunities such as fellowship nominations.
 Note that in making such decisions, we are mindful of the fact that different advisors may calibrate their ratings and comments differently.
 It also helps identify students experiencing difficulties; in such cases, our priority is to help you solve the problems.